-Grading: Course grades will be based on homework (10%), quizzes (25%), two in class exams (20% each), and a cumulative final exam (25%).
-The two in class exams are tentatively scheduled for February 25 and April 21.
-There will be no makeups for the in class exams or the final exam.
+Grading: Course grades will be based on homework (10%), quizzes (15%), three in class exams (two exams are 20% each, lowest exam is 10%), and a cumulative final exam (25%).
+There will be no make-up quizzes, but at least one quiz score will be dropped.
+The three in class exams are tentatively scheduled for September 29, October 27, and December 1.
+There will be no make-ups for the in class exams or the final exam.
 If you have a documented excused absence for one of the in class exams, your grade on the relevant portion of the final will be used.

-The final exam is scheduled for Tuesday, May 10, 10:15 am - 12:15 pm.
+The final exam is scheduled for Friday, December 15, 3:00-5:00 pm.

 Homework: Problem sets will be assigned and collected weekly.
 These homework assignments are crucial to your experience in the course.
 Homework assignments will be a mixture of problem-solving and formal proofs.
 Working independently on the assignments will probably help you to learn the material more effectively and to do better on exams.
 However, you may, and sometimes should, work with others to fully understand the material.
 You must write your own solutions to homework problems, and you must acknowledge any collaborators.
 Homework will be graded on mathematical correctness and also on clarity and completeness of your writeup.
 Late homework will not be accepted.
+You will also be assigned problems to complete on WebWork.

 Attendance: You are expected to attend and participate in class.
-Missing class is among the most common reasons for poor performance in the course (not doing the homework is another one).
+Missing class and not doing the homework are the most common reasons for poor performance in the course.
 If you miss a class, you are responsible for obtaining notes for that class from a student who attended.
 I will not provide notes for missed classes.
 It is your responsibility to find out about any announcements concerning homework, quizzes, or exams made during class.